Carlsbad Caverns NP, NM.

 |26-MAY-1986||entrance to cave below discovered.|

-Lechuguilla Cave is the deepest and the fourth longest limestone cave in the United States.
-It is named after the agave Lechuguilla, a member of the family Agavaceae, that grows all around the cave entrance.
+Lechuguilla Cave is the sixth-deepest and the fourth-longest limestone cave in the United States .
+It is named after the agave Agave lechuguilla, a member of the family Agavaceae, that grows all around the cave entrance.

 Lechuguilla Cave is called the most beautiful cave of the World, as it is full of speleothems and troglobionts found nowhere else in the world.
-This is the reason, why it is very difficult to visit Lechuguilla.
-Because it is the most beautiful cave of the world, the National Park authorities try to keep it in an undisturbed state.
-Speleologists have to proof that they are able and willing to take care of the cave.
+And as it is extremely fragile it is not possible to visit this cave, except for a small contingent of researchers.
+The National Park authorities try to keep it in an undisturbed state.
+It is necessary to contact the Carlsbad Caverns National Park and explain the reason of the visit and provide credentials for your caving skills.
+Speleologists also have to prove that they are able and willing to take care of the cave.
+The cave is hot, dry, technically demanding, and strict protection rules make caving here quite strenuous.
 For a few years, less than ten expeditions per year were allowed.
 After the theft of a very famous cave pearl, the cave was closed completely for several years!

-The solution of those mysteries was a now theory of cave formation, which differs from classical systems but seem to have relevance to many other cave too.
-One basic thing is dissolution by sulfuric acid which was formed by the chemical decomposition of nearby oilfield.
-The oil contains hydrogen sulfide which reacts with ground water.
+The solution to these puzzles was a new theory of cave formation, which differs from the classical theories but seems to be relevant for many other caves as well.
+One basic thing is dissolution by sulfuric acid which was formed by the chemical decomposition of an oilfield below.
+The oil contains hydrogen sulfide which reacts with groundwater.
 The water body was filled with sulfuric acid, which dissolves huge amounts of limestone, much more than carbonic acid would.
 The water exchange is slow, so the solution stays underground for a long time which chemical reactions go on and other chemical substances, combination of calcite and sulfur are formed.
 They start to redeposit, mostly in form of minerals.
-This explain the enormous amount of sulfur based minerals like gypsum and other rare minerals like hydromagnesite.
+This explains the enormous amount of sulfur based minerals like gypsum and other rare minerals like hydromagnesite.

 This process of speleogenesis (cave formation) requires much less water than classical karstification, which also fits the measurements.
-It was a completely new theory and caused a sort of creative big bang among cave scientists world wide.
-Now there wqas no need any more to have a source of dissolvant from the surface.
-During the last 30 years many new effects and theories were published in scientific literature, which may be called hypogene karstification, solution by chemical reaction of substances which are already underground and are transported by the ground water body.
+It was a completely new theory and caused a sort of creative big bang among cave scientists worldwide.
+Now there was no need any more to have a source of dissolvents from the surface.
+During the last 30 years many new effects and theories were published in scientific literature, which may be called hypogene karstification, solution by chemical reaction of substances which are already underground and are transported by the groundwater body.
+In other words, the main driver of cave formation at Lechuguilla Cave is hypogene sulfuric acid speleogenesis.
+It is located in 265 to 259 million years old Permian limestone which are locally called Capitan Limestone, Seven Rivers Formation, and Yates Formation.

 Extremophiles are bacteria which love extreme habitats.
-They process various substances to gain energy, for example oxidze sulfur or process it in other ways which produces energy.
+They process various substances to gain energy, for example oxidize sulfur or process it in other ways which produces energy.
 The chemistry of the microbes produces the substances which create the cave (sulfuric acid) and form the minerals (gypsum, hydromagnesite asf.).
-Many scientists concetrate on the study of those bacteria, as they hope they developed efficient methods of killing other bacteria, which could quailify as antibiotics.
+Many scientists concentrate on the study of those bacteria, as they hope they developed efficient methods of killing other bacteria, which could qualify as antibiotics.
 The overall use of this research for pharmacy could be enormous, as much as the revenues.

-As a matter of fact the Lachuguilla Cave is not only a beautiful treasure of nature it also started and influenced scientific research in various areas.
+As a matter of fact the Lechuguilla Cave is not only a beautiful treasure of nature it also started and influenced scientific research in various areas.
 Now theories of speleogenesis were developed, and the number of papers published on scientific work in the cave is enormous.
+There are also two notable coffee table books about the cave.
+The first is Lechuguilla - Jewel of the Underground by the famous Swiss cave photographer Urs Widmer was published in the 1990s in numerous languages.
+It is the foundation of the fame of this cave.
+Recently a new book was published by the German cave photographer Max Wisshak and speleobiologist Hazel A. Barton named Discoveries in a Hidden Splendor.
+Max Wisshak also provided many of the official pictures on the NPS website and on this page.